Join World Vegetarian Day and Meatless Monday

 It begins with the health and environmental impact of eating meat.
 On average, people in the U.S. consume about 45% more meat than is recommended.
 This leads to greater risks for health problems such as heart disease, increased cancer risk, diabetes, and obesity.

-A plant-based diet is linked with greater longevity because of how significantly it decreases your risks for the aforementioned health problems.
+A plant-based diet is linked to greater longevity because of how significantly it decreases your risks for the aforementioned health problems.
 There are also plenty of ways to get the right amount of protein through organic, low-impact protein foods like grains, legumes, nuts, and tofu.

 The meat industry also has an enormous impact on our world’s environmental health and may perhaps be the largest negative environmental impact of any human action, according to the United Nations.
 Just look at these facts:

 - Animals create waste.
 A lot of it.
 U.S. factory farms generate an estimated 500 million tons of manure a year, polluting American waterways more than all other industrial sources combined.
 Some manure can be beneficial to plants, but this amount leaches antibiotics, metals, nitrogen, and phosphorous into groundwater and toxic gases into the air.